 • I have played drums for the past 10 years and have organized charity music events raising over £1000 for local schools.
 I also provided drum lessons for children teaching them basic patterns and how to play along to music.

-Superprof can also suggest biology lessons to help you.
+Superprof can also suggest chemistry lessons to help you.

 Learning isn't a problem, cellular biology lessons for all!